Simon Rudland: Money laundering investigation implicates tycoon associated with Nyasa Manufacturers

 However, Nyasa Manufacturing Company is yet to comment on the Al Jazeera’s investigation that has fingered out the kingpin behind one of the cigarette brands it has been distributing in Malawi for 5 years in a row.

-Nyasa Manufacturers owns Nyasa Big Bullets which has entered into a sponsorship deal with First Capital Bank (FCB) in Malawi.
+Nyasa Manufacturing owns Nyasa Big Bullets which has entered into a sponsorship deal with First Capital Bank (FCB) in Malawi.
 The Bank is owned by Hitesh Anadkat, a Malawian of Asian origin.
 Through his bank, Anadkat also operates in Zimbabwe where Simon Rudland lives.

 Ironically, both Simon Rudland and Anadakt have companies that have sponsorship stakes in FCB Nyasa Big Bullets, a subsidiary of Nyasa Manufacturing Company.